cdig/cd-module/README.md

 The HUD offered some nice functionality, but it was a pretty poor design.
 Instead of cramming more and more stuff into the HUD, we're removing it entirely.
 Some of its features are outright gone.
 Some of its features have moved.
 Some of its features are temporarily missing, and will be restored in the future.

+### Smartphone Support Dropped
+As discussed.
+But there are consequences!

+You should no longer use @media rules in your CSS.
+At all.
+If you have any, you should remove them.
+You should make everything work well with `%` units.
+If this is too difficult.. ask for help!

 ### Improved Primitives
 We need to revisit what primitives we're using, why, and how: cd-row / cd-map / center-block / etc.